 5. Increased Side Effects

-Augmentin and alcohol have similar side effects, and taking both together may worsen the side effects such as nausea (the feeling of wanting to vomit), vomiting, and headache.
+Augmentin and alcohol have similar side effects, and taking both together may worsen the side effects such as nausea, vomiting, and headache.

 - Abdominal pain